Why Innovation Should Be Decentralized In Every Large Organization

 This is actually a very common approach, but we’ve yet to see a single company that would be very successful with it.
 Let’s look into why that is the case.

-s of centralized innovation
+The challenges of centralized innovation

 As part of their initiative, one person had been given ownership for an initiative to update the organization-wide tools and processes for idea management work.